arhohuttunen/coding-revolution/content/post/spring-security-testing.md

 In addition to providing a mock user we can use e.g. `mockJwt()` or `mockOAuth2Login()`.

-## Set Up WebFlux WebTestClient in @SpringBooTest With Security
+## Set Up WebFlux WebTestClient in @SpringBootTest With Security

 Moving on to end-to-end tests and the `@SpringBootTest`, the `WebTestClient` bean is not available by default.
 The client needs to be configured manually.